General Information

 Students’ needs are catered for by the staff through various grouping strategies, individual programs, and specialist support programs.

-Students from Prep to Grade 6 receive specialist tuition in the Arts (one or more of Music, Drama, Visual Art), Health & Physical Education and Japanese.
+Students from Prep to Grade 6 receive specialist tuition in the Arts (one or more of Music, Drama, Visual Art) and Health & Physical Education.
 Kinder children will also participate in specialist classes that run on Mon, Tue or Wed.

 Enrolments